 - Transport in Emerging Countries (MSc Transport & City Planning)

-I run the Doctoral Seminar series for first-year MPhil/PhD students and teach in the following Masters modules:
+I run the Doctoral Seminar series for first-year MPhil/PhD students and teach in the following UCL Master's modules:

 |1998||PhD||Doctor of Philosophy – Planning studies||University of London|

 |1984||MSc||Master of Science – Urban Planning||University College London|